 If the IRS were to determine that GSL Holdings is or has been a PFIC for any taxable year, its U.S. holders of shares or warrants will face adverse United States tax consequences.
 Distributions paid by GSL Holdings with respect to its shares will not constitute qualified dividend income if GSL Holdings were a PFIC in the year GSL Holdings pays a dividend or in the prior taxable year and, hence, will not be eligible for the preferential rate of tax that applies to qualified dividend income.
 In addition, its U.S. holders of shares or warrants (other than shareholders who have made a "qualified electing fund" or "mark-to-market" election) will be subject to special rules relating to the taxation of "excess distributions"-with excess distributions being defined to include certain distributions GSL Holdings may make on its common shares as well as gain recognized by a U.S. holder on a disposition of its common shares or warrants.
 In general, the amount of any "excess distribution" will be allocated ratably to each day of the U.S. holder's holding period for its common shares or warrants.
 The amount allocated to the current year and any taxable year prior to the first taxable year for which GSL Holdings was a PFIC will be included in the U.S. holder's gross income for the current year as ordinary income.
 With respect to amounts allocated to prior years for which GSL Holdings was a PFIC, the tax imposed for the current year will be increased by the "deferred tax amount," which is an amount calculated with respect to each prior year by multiplying the amount allocated to such year by the highest rate of tax in effect for such year, together with an interest charge as though the amounts of tax were overdue.
-See "Material U.S. Federal Income Tax Consequences-Tax Consequences of Holding Shares and Warrants-U.S. holders-Consequences of possible passive foreign investment company classification" for a more comprehensive discussion of the U.S. shareholders who make a qualified electing fund or mark-to-market election).
+See "Material U.S. Federal Income Tax Consequences-Tax Consequences of Holding Shares and Warrants-U.S. holders-Consequences of possible passive foreign investment company classification" for a more comprehensive discussion of the U.S. federal income tax consequences to U.S. holders of common shares or warrants if GSL Holdings were treated as a PFIC (including those applicable to U.S. shareholders who make a qualified electing fund or mark-to-market election).